LOL

 I still enjoy your blog.

-8. Avatar Becke Davis says:
+8. Becke Davis says:

 I'm reaching the burn-out point from all the non-fiction assignments I've had recently.
 They pay the bills but fiction is so much more fun.